 One benefit of the buy & hold strategy is that the tax rate on long-term capital gains (from stocks that an investor has owned for more than one year) are much lower than that of short-term capital gains.

 Knowing when to buy, sell, and hold stocks can be less confusing when an investor does the research into company health, overall market conditions, and their own financial needs as relates to personal short-term and long-term goals.

 One of the easiest ways to buy and sell stocks or manage any investment portfolio is to open an online taxable brokerage account.
 This is often appealing to investors who want to take more of an active investing approach and buy and sell stocks.
 Investors would typically pay fees based on the account and the number of trades they make.

 For investors who prefer a more passive approach, there are other options.
 With an automated investing platform like SoFi Invest®, investors can put their money in ETFs that mimic the financial indexes.
 Another option is to open a wealth management account and have more guidance in your financial strategy.

 For investors who want a mix of hands-on online stock trading as well as more passive investing, SoFi Invest® offers advantages of both—with human advisors to offer investment guidance and automation to keep the investments balanced.

 Choose how you want to invest.

-The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
+External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.

-This article provides general background information only and is not intended to serve as legal or tax advice or as a substitute for legal counsel.
+Tax Information: This article provides general background information only and is not intended to serve as legal or tax advice or as a substitute for legal counsel.
 You should consult your own attorney and/or tax advisor if you have a question requiring legal or tax advice.